shivam2003-dev/made_for_ml/docs/chapters/05_linear_models.md

 Linear models form the foundation of many machine learning algorithms.
 Despite their simplicity, they are powerful, interpretable, and serve as building blocks for more complex methods.
 This chapter covers linear models for both regression and classification, including regularization techniques (Ridge, Lasso) and their mathematical foundations.

+!!! important "Why Start with Linear Models?"
+    Linear models are the perfect starting point because:
+    - **Simplicity**: Easy to understand and implement
+    - **Interpretability**: You can see exactly what each feature contributes
+    - **Baseline**: Always try linear models first before complex ones
+    - **Foundation**: Neural networks and SVMs build on linear concepts
+    - **Production**: Often the best choice for real-world systems (simplicity + performance)

 Linear models are particularly valuable because:
 - They are computationally efficient
 - They provide interpretable results